bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 -1 x Small (~2 mm) flat head screw driver

-1. Connect the Lumen signal wire to the PixHawk channel 7 with the yellow wire oriented toward the bottow of the PixHawk.
+1. Connect the Lumen signal wire to the Pixhawk channel 7 with the yellow wire oriented toward the bottow of the Pixhawk.

 	<img src="/brov2/cad/lumen-signal.png" class="img-responsive" style="max-width:900px" />

-2. Connect the Bar30 cable to the I<sup>2</sup>C port on the PixHawk.
+2. Connect the Bar30 cable to the I<sup>2</sup>C port on the Pixhawk.

 	<img src="/brov2/cad/brov2-bar30-pixhawk.png" class="img-responsive" style="max-width:900px" />